-Class D power amplifiers
+Class D power amplifier

 Class C power amplifier